Snowflake-Labs/snowpark-python-demos/Advertising-Spend-ROI-Prediction/README.md

 ### **Step 2** -- Create And Activate Conda Environment

-(OR, you may use any other Python environment with Python 3.8)
+* Note: You can download the miniconda installer from https://conda.io/miniconda.html.
+OR, you may use any other Python environment with Python 3.8

-* `pip install conda`

 * `conda create --name snowpark -c https://repo.anaconda.com/pkgs/snowflake python=3.8`